MadsMeinertAndersenCPHBusiness/TTTGameTest/README.md

 ![Code example](https://github.com/MadsMeinertAndersenCPHBusiness/TTTGameTest/blob/main/5.PNG)

-To run our code you need to clone our repository or download the zip file and set your IDE to java version 14 and language version 14
+To run our code you need to clone our repository or download the zip file and set your IDE to java version 14 and language version 14.
+To run the PITest you need to run maven verify and to run the JaCoCo test you need to run maven test.